8 Things Nobody Tells You About Being a Financial Advisor

 It’s almost funny, in a way.
 Some people who want to become financial advisors are aggressive salespeople, while others are shy and reserved.
 Both ends of the spectrum have it rough.

-I’m talking to the person that loves finance, but doesn’t do as well in a social setting.
-The person who can study his or her butt off and read countless reports, but can’t pick up on the nuances of communication.
-There’s a big difference between cranking out an Excel spreadsheet and explaining it to a client.
+I’m talking to the person that loves finance but doesn’t do as well in a social setting.
+The person who can study his or her butt off and read countless reports but can’t pick up on the nuances of communication.
+There’s a big difference between cranking out an Excel spreadsheet and explaining financial topics to a client.

 The best financial advisors are the ones that can sit down with someone and talk about the person’s hopes, dreams, and unspoken fears.
 They’re the ones that can spot a problem with a prospect’s financial plan and gently point it out without offending him or her.
 They’re the ones that can take someone from prospect to client by communicating the value they provide over a period of days, weeks, or sometimes months.